Hello Missfortune: Reception and ratings

 Hello Missfortune received a favorable response from the audience, being noted for the depth of its storyline and freshness in casting.
-Lam Seun-ging from HK01 wrote the show was able to "explain complex truths in a simple way", which can "impact the soul and make people reflect".
-Lam Wai-san from Sky Post expressed that the plot brought out "different touching stories" while Sam Ngou-ming from Ming Pao Weekly highlighted Erica Chan's "natural acting" as the "biggest surprise" of the series.
+Lam Chun-king from HK01 wrote the show was able to "explain complex truths in a simple way", which can "impact the soul and make people reflect".
+Lam Wai-san from Sky Post expressed that the plot brought out "different touching stories" while Shum Ngo-ming from Ming Pao Weekly highlighted Erica Chan's "natural acting" as the "biggest surprise" of the series.